SayanoAI/RVC-Studio/README.md

 ## Instructions for Inference page
 1. Download all the required models on the webui page or here: https://huggingface.co/datasets/SayanoAI/RVC-Studio/tree/main
 2. Put your favourite songs in the ./songs folder
+3. Navigate to "RVC Server" page and start the server
-3. Press "Refresh Data" button
+4. Navigate to "Inference" page and press "Refresh Data" button
-4. Select a song (only wav/flac/ogg/mp3 are supported for now)
+5. Select a song (only wav/flac/ogg/mp3 are supported for now)
-5. Select a voice model (put your RVC v2 models in ./models/RVC/ and index file in ./models/RVC/.index/)
+6. Select a voice model (put your RVC v2 models in ./models/RVC/ and index file in ./models/RVC/.index/)
-6. Choose a vocal extraction model (preprocessing model is optional)
+7. Choose a vocal extraction model (preprocessing model is optional)
-7. Click "Save Options" and "1-Click VC" to get started
+8. Click "Save Options" and "1-Click VC" to get started

 ## Instructions for Chat page
 Chat functionality has been migrated to [RVC-Chat](https://github.com/SayanoAI/RVC-Chat).